lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-how-to-inject-custom-data.md

 Injecting a script or other data into an Azure virtual machine when it is being provisioned is a very common scenario, regardless of whether the operating system is Windows or a Linux distribution.

-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-include.md)] This article covers creating a resource with the classic deployment model.
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the classic deployment model.
+Azure recommends that most new deployments use the Resource Manager model.

 This topic describes how to: